What is lead?

 Properties of lead

-The chemistry and properties of group-14 elements follow from their electronic configuration.
-All the elements have an outermost quantum shell with an s2p2 configuration.
-Lead exists in a face-centered cubic closed packed crystal lattice with a density of 11.34 g/cm3.
-It is a low melting metal because it cannot use all four valence electrons for metallic bonding.
-Some important properties of lead are given below the table,
+Lead exists in a face-centered cubic close-packed crystal lattice with a density of 11.34 g/cm3.
+It is a low-melting metal because it cannot use all four valence electrons for metallic bonding.

 |Electronic configuration||[Xe] 4f14 5d10 6s2 6p2|